 Part of the thinking process in the first visit would include:

-I will usually check oestrogen progesterone FSH and LH hormone levels during the menstrual period ( usually during days 2 to 5 )and also check oestrogen and progesterone later in the cycle probably around days 18 to 21.
+Checking oestrogen progesterone FSH and LH hormone levels during the menstrual period ( usually during days 2 to 5 )and also checking the oestrogen and progesterone later in the cycle probably around days 18 to 21.
 I will also look at, as well as general bloods, DHEA level, testosterone and free testosterone.

 Standard laboratory tests for magnesium are meaningless because the majority of magnesium is within cells (intracellular) so measuring magnesium within the serum or plasma is a waste of time.
 Thankfully the patient’s symptoms of low magnesium are usually very obvious which is a great help diagnostically.